dejwk/roo_display/README.md

-# Introduction
+# User guide

-This is work in progress.
+This guide is work in progress.
 Please come back soon for updated content!

 ## Fundamentals